zenml-io/zenml/docs/book/user-guide/production-guide/ci-cd.md

 ## Breaking it down

-To illustrate this, let's walk through how this process could be set up on a GitHub Repository.
+To illustrate this, let's walk through how this process could be set up with a GitHub Repository.
 Basically we'll be using gh actions in order to set up a proper CI/CD workflow.
 For this we will be using Github Action workflows.